github-education-resources/codespaces-project-template-js/README.md

     /* add a slide in animation */
     ```

-    It will then suggest the following animation sequence for you.
-Press the tab key to accept and you have your animation ready to use.
+    It should then suggest the following animation sequence for you.
+Press the tab key to accept, or continue to type until Copilot completes suggestions, and you have your animation ready to use.
     ```css
     @keyframes slideInLeft {
       0% {